 The discovery of four bear footprints in a magnificent vineyard in the highest areas of the Bierzo inspired the name of this wine - Cuatro Pasos or Four Steps.
 It is a 100% Mencía from grapes chosen from the over 80 year old vines found in vineyards located in the high areas of the Bierzo region.
 Yields are 35 hectolitres per hectare.

-Grapes were picked by hand in 20kg crates and then selected from a sorting table.
+Grapes were picked by hand in 20 kilogram crates and then selected from a sorting table.
 They were then destemmed and crushed.
-Prefermentative maceration took place at 12ºC and alcoholic fermentation at 24-26ºC.
-The wine spent an extended period on the skins post-fermentation and was then aged 7-8 months in French oak (75%) and American oak (25%) before filtering and bottling.
+Pre-fermentative maceration took place at 12ºC and alcoholic fermentation at 24-26ºC.
+The wine spent an extended period on the skins post-fermentation and was then aged for 6-7 months in French oak (75%) and American oak (25%) before filtering and bottling.

-Intense morello cherry red with a wide rim.
-Excellent blend of red fruit notes, toasted spicy and smoked notes.
-Tasty, full-bodied and balanced; integrated tannins and a mineral finish.
+This wine is intense morello cherry red in colour with a wide rim.
+It has an excellent blend of red fruit notes, toasted spicy and smoked notes.
+It is full-bodied and balanced, with well-integrated tannins and a mineral finish.